pluginsGLPI/doc/source/OauthSSOEntra/index.rst

 -  Save your configuration

-You must also activate the automatic addition of users in GLPI to create them in GLPI at the time of authentication.
+You must also activate the automatic addition of users in GLPI to create them in GLPI at the time of authentication

-- In the **Configuration > Authentication>  Configuration** menu
+- In the **Setup > Authentication > Setup** menu
 - The **Automatically add users from external authentication sources** field must be changed to **Yes**.

 .. figure:: images/oauhtsso-4.png